John Grono: Life on dry land

 After retiring from his New Zealand maritime adventures, Grono set to expanding his ship building and farming enterprises.
-He and son William built and launched numerous vessels on the Hawkesbury, one of which the Bennalong (later renamed the Australian), was larger than any ship built on the river by 100 tonnes.
+He and son William built and launched numerous vessels on the Hawkesbury River, one of which the Bennelong (later renamed the Australian), was larger than any ship built on the river by 100 tonnes.

 Grono claimed to have built seven ships in his lifetime, some of which were the biggest the colony had seen.
 Four of the ships that can be traced directly to Grono's Hawkesbury shipyard are Elizabeth (84 tons), 1821; Industry (87 tons), 1826; Australian (270 tons), 1829; and Governor Bourke (200 tons), 1833.
-Grono also owned the following vessels Speedwell, Unity, Governor Bligh and Branch.
+Grono also owned the following vessels Speedwell, Unity, Governor Bligh, and Branch.

 Shipbuilding went on to become the passion of Grono's eldest son, William.
 William's meticulously kept journal provides an insight to the methods of ship building in that period and area.
-William Grono went on to build the vessel the Esther Maria which spent her life sailing up and down the east coast of Australia as a cargo ship.
+William Grono went on to build the vessel the Esther Maria which spent her life sailing the east coast of Australia as a cargo ship.

 Death

 John Grono died on 4 May 1847.
 He was approximately 80.
 His wife Elisabeth died fourteen months later at age 77.
 They were survived by nine children.
-The couple are buried at the entrance to Ebenezer Church, New South Wales Australia.
-The couple themselves had played a pivotal role in the development and construction of this very church, believed to be one of the first churches built in the Australian colony.
+The couple are buried at the entrance to Ebenezer Church, New South Wales.
+The couple themselves had played a pivotal role in the development and construction of this church, the third church to be built in the Australian colony, and the oldest church to still exist today.